Pillow Sham vs Pillowcase: Making Your Bed Look Its Best

 While they’re often mistaken for one another, each plays a distinct role in the comfort and appearance of your bed.

-Pillowcases are designed for everyday sleeping, offering softness and protection for your pillow, whereas pillow shams add decorative structure, texture, and style to your bedding, much like other parts of a bed that affect both comfort and appearance.
+Pillowcases are designed for everyday sleeping, offering softness and protection for your pillow.
+Pillow shams add decorative structure, texture, and style to your bedding.

 Understanding what sets them apart makes it easier to create a bed that feels comfortable and looks polished.